-Welcome back to another Diversity Training module.
+Welcome back to another Accessibility and Inclusion training module.
 We are certain that you will find the information in this module to be very helpful in understanding blindness.
 Blindness is not simple.
 For most people with vision impairment, it is not a matter of seeing nothing versus seeing clearly.
 The reality is that the majority of visually impaired individuals’ ability to see falls somewhere in between.

 For instance, Cataract sufferers may experience varying degrees of cloudy or fuzzy images and struggle to see shapes, whereas someone with macular degeneration might retain normal peripheral vision but gradually lose central vision.
 A diabetic’s visual problems tend to manifest as shadows and blurring, while glaucoma sufferers might live with haziness and tunnel vision.